-An EMR vendor may conduct electronic medical record training programs on site, making it easier for the abstracting patient medical charts strategy and EMR implementation.
+An EMR vendor may conduct electronic medical records training programs on site, making it easier for the abstracting patient medical charts strategy and EMR implementation.

-In certain instances, a select group of office representatives may be sent to the vendor's site for electronic medical record training.
+In certain instances, a select group of office representatives may be sent to the vendor's site for electronic medical records training.

 For larger medical facilities and offices, EMR trainers will often train a select number of individuals as super-users.
 This method of EMR training is advantageous for reducing costs and minimizing work hours lost for the rest of the staff.

 In-house EMR trainers also tend to understand the culture of their practice and its workflow environment, making them better teachers for the group.
 Super-users should be chosen who represent the various sectors of the medical practice so that the end users will have an EMR trainer to learn from in their own respective roles.

 An EMR training plan should involve ways to train around the daily routines of medical staff and provide for all participants to attend some form of uninterrupted training sessions.